Skip to main content

 Anaplan, Pigment, Causal — the best response possible before LLMs.

 The third-generation FP&A platforms tried to solve the same problem.
-They invented proprietary modeling languages because they couldn't expose actual code.
+They invented proprietary formula languages because they couldn't expose actual code.
 The compromise inherited spreadsheet weaknesses and added a new learning curve — to a smaller language.

 Dimension